dasdware/dpl/README.md

 var x: Number := "foo"; # Cannot assign expression of type `String` to variable `x` of type `Number`.
 ```

+This is useful if the expression is more complex and you want to be sure that you get the correct type.
 If the type declaration is omitted, the variable type is inferred from the initializer.

 Once variables are declared, their type is fixed and cannot change later.
 Therefore, it is also not possible to assign an expression of another type: